 Within two business days, IDX Broker should reach out to you with your account information (login/password) and some additional steps to complete the link between your IDX Broker account and your local MLS data provider.

 Your local MLS will likely require you to submit your completed site to verify that you comply with their rules.
-For example, the Oklahoma MLS requires all search results to display their logo and a disclaimer.
+For example, our local MLS requires all search results to display their logo and a disclaimer.

 3. Configure your IDX Broker account